Paleoradiology: CT

 After these different views of the remains have been obtained, it is possible to create a three-dimensional reconstruction of the body.
-This brings into focus details which may have been missed on the axial imagining.
+This brings into focus details which may have been missed on the axial imaging.
 Algorithm manipulation is used to create the rotational 3D images.
 In paleoradiology, the 3D images provide a greater understanding of the remains themselves.
 For example, in 2002, a study of nine Egyptian mummies found that by using the 3D reconstructions they could see the preservation of soft tissues, such as the penis on one male body and braided hair on female remains.
 The 3D modelling also illustrated discrepancies between the remains, as some had their internal organs removed while others had not.

 Due to their ability to take multiple planes of the remains, CT scans are able to virtually 'fly through' the body to assess internal composition and cavities.
 These techniques are commonly used for diagnostic scans such as colonoscopy and bronchoscopy, and the same method is applied to ancient remains.
 This enables researchers to digitally look through the remains from the top down, as though they were watching a short video of footage from the interior of the body.
 The technique presents observable data from the hollow cavities in the chest and abdomen regions.
 It can demonstrate whether there are internal organs present or if, in the case of Egyptian mummies, linen has been packed to maintain the body shape of the remains.